Made for a Different Land—Featured Quotes Trailer

 The ache for my daughter will remain with me every day until I see her again.
 How could I not miss her?
 But to think that Kinley has been in the presence of Jesus for seven years—that makes me smile!

 It is a beautiful gift that grief and joy can coexist so mysteriously.
 I made a choice: I did not let grief steal my joy.

 While I do not believe God is glad I grieve, I do believe he allowed it to happen for my good and his glory—for his greater purposes.
 While this belief does not remove suffering or instantly heal the hurt, it does redeem it.

 When my heart aches to hold my precious babies who have gone home before me, I choose to look at the cross.

 I imagine glory—holding my hands out to either side, my daughters’ hands filling mine.
 And I think about what it will be like to worship the King and to sing “hallelujah!” with them by my side.

 The book is available at Amazon here.

 Having children miscarried, stillborn, and lost in infancy, the author and contributors have experienced the testing, consuming shock of grief.
-Together, they seek to become less private with their loss experiences in order to testify with emotionally rich and honest expressions as to how knowing Christ has breathed eternal hope into their hollowest days.
 In Scripture, they see a God who is both familiar with sorrow and powerfully able to form pain into his glorious purposes.
 Even amidst the intensity of loss, they greatly rejoice in the better, heavenly country for which their children were made.